-Significance level in Statistics: why do researchers use 5%?
+Significance level in Statistics: Why do researchers use 5%?

 Significance Level

 The significance level in statistics is the level of probability at which it is agreed that the null hypothesis will be rejected.
 In academic research, usually, a 0.05 level of significance (level of significance) is used.
 The level of significance is also called a level of risk.
+Typical values for the selection of significance level range from 0.01 to 0.05, but other values can also be used depending on the context and the desired level of risk.
+A lower significance level means a lower probability of rejecting a true null hypothesis.

 Significance Level in Statistics